-This chapter covers the production of timber from woodland and the primary processing of harvested wood to give basic wood products, for the calendar year 2013.
+This chapter covers the production of timber from woodland and the primary processing of harvested wood to give basic wood products.

 Estimates for England, Wales, Scotland and Northern Ireland are included, in addition to UK totals, where possible.
 International comparisons of timber production are available in the International Forestry chapter.
 Further information on the data sources and methodology used to compile the figures is provided in the Sources chapter.